Welcome, and thank you for visiting my site

 I have undergone specific extra training in working with:

-drug and alcohol use
+- drug and alcohol use

-gender and sexual diversities including; asexuality, BDSM, bisexuality, non binary identities, polyamorous and non monogamies, kink and trans clients.
+- gender and sexual diversities including; asexuality, BDSM, bisexuality, non binary identities, polyamorous and non monogamies, kink and trans clients.

 Choosing to start counselling is for many a huge step.
 People can be concerned about stigma, stirring up the past, being judged.
 Many clients approach me after previous negative experiences of counselling.
-I offer empathetic, non judgemental open-minded counselling, always rooted in my credo that everyone is doing the best they can, with the resources they have available to them.
+I offer empathetic, non judgemental open-minded counselling, always rooted in my belief that everyone is doing the best they can, with the resources they have available to them.